 1. Find Oversized Images In GTmetrix

 Run a page through GTmetrix and view serve scaled image errors in the PageSpeed tab.
 Expand their recommendations and you’ll see the correct dimensions each image should be resized to.
 Keep in mind GTmetrix will only show errors for the single page you are testing.

 You can also manually check if images are scaled.
 First, right click and copy image address.

 Next, paste the image URL into a new browser tab.
-If you compare the image shown on your website with your image URL, you will see there is a noticeable different in size.
+If you compare the image shown on your website with your image URL, you will see there is a noticeable difference in their sizes.
 That means the image needs to be scaled.
-By comparing the two variations of your image side-by-side, you can see how large the image actually is (and why the page it’s on might be loading very slow).
+By comparing the two variations of your images side-by-side, you can see how large the image actually is (and why the page it’s on may be loading slow).

 2. Resize Images To Correct Dimensions

 Download the old image and open it in your image editing tool of choice (I use GIMP).
 Resize and/or crop the image to the dimensions recommended by GTmetrix.
 Many image editing tools let you compress images and remove EXIF data which will make the image load even faster.